Bill Raymond

 William Joseph Raymond (born September 9, 1938) is an American actor who has appeared in film, television, theater and radio drama since the 1960s.

 Career

 He is featured in the second and fifth seasons of the HBO drama The Wire as "The Greek", the mysterious head of an international criminal organization.
 Other TV appearances include Miami Vice, Law & Order, Third Watch, Ed and As the World Turns.

-Raymond co-stars as Dr. Carroll on The Cobblestone Corridor, premiering on October 16 on CPTV.
+Raymond co-starred as Dr. Carroll on The Cobblestone Corridor, which premiered on October 16, 2016, on Connecticut Public Television.

 In 2015, Raymond played Grand Albert in the kids TV show, Super Wings.

 Film

 His film credits include Eight Men Out, Michael Clayton, C.H.U.D., The Crow, Quick Change, How I Got into College, My New Gun, 12 Monkeys, and Dogville.